Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Massless scalar emission from a Kerr-Newman black hole

 \subsubsection{Enhancement of quantum-corrected emission for particles with angular momentum}

-Let us first consider the case of a scalar particle emitted with vanishing angular momentum: $s=0$, $l=0$, $m=0$.
-For $E_{i}=500E_{brk}$, in the quantum-corrected theory, $\frac{dE}{dt}=3.84776\times 10^{-11}$ while in semiclassical theory, $\frac{dE}{dt}=4.34964\times 10^{-11}$.
-In the strongly coupled regime, $E_{i}=0.1E_{brk}$, the quantum-corrected theory yields $\frac{dE}{dt}=5.83802\times10^{-20}$, while the semiclassical theory leads to $\frac{dE}{dt}=1.29904\times10^{-18}$.
+Let us first consider the case of a scalar particle emitted with vanishing angular momentum: $s=0$, $\ell=0$, $m=0$.
+For $E_{i}=500\,E_{\mathrm{brk}}$, we find that in the quantum-corrected theory, $\frac{dE}{dt}=3.84776\times 10^{-11}$, while in semiclassical theory, $\frac{dE}{dt}=4.34964\times 10^{-11}$.
+In the strongly coupled regime, $E_{i}=0.1E_{\mathrm{brk}}$, the quantum-corrected theory yields $\frac{dE}{dt}=5.83802\times10^{-20}$, while the semiclassical theory leads to $\frac{dE}{dt}=1.29904\times10^{-18}$.
 The results, shown in Fig. \ref{Fig:Emission-s-m-0}, describe a behavior that is quite similar to the one discussed in the Reissner-Nordst\"om case \cite{Brown:2024ajk}.
 Namely, we note a generic suppression of the emission due to quantum effects and a qualitative difference that is most pronounced in the quantum regime when the mass of the black hole is smaller than the scale where quantum effects are prominent.

-Significant qualitative differences arise when we consider particles carrying angular momentum.
+Significant qualitative differences arise when we consider particles carrying angular momenta.
 Let us consider the quantum-corrected emission of scalar particles with angular momentum in the same direction as the black hole, $m=1$.
-Figure \ref{Fig-scalar-m1} shows a notable enhancement of the in the quantum-corrected emission with respect to the semi-classical approximation.
-For the particular case of $s=0$, $l=1$, $m=1$, in classical regime, we obtain that the quantum-corrected emission is $\frac{dE}{dt}=8.7181\times10^{-7} $, this is represented in the left panel of Fig. \ref{Fig-scalar-m1} while in the semiclassical theory the result is an order of magnitude smaller, $\frac{dE}{dt}=7.55497\times 10^{-8}$.
-In the right panel of Fig \ref{Fig-scalar-m1} we depict the results in the strongly coupled regime.
-We obtain that the quantum-corrected emission is $\frac{dE}{dt}=7.46214\times10^{-7} $ while in the semiclassical theory $\frac{dE}{dt}=1.20048\times 10^{-7}$.
+Figure \ref{Fig-scalar-m1} shows a notable enhancement of the quantum-corrected emission with respect to the semiclassical approximation.
+For the particular case of $s=0$, $\ell=1$, $m=1$, in the classical regime, we obtain that the quantum-corrected emission is $\frac{dE}{dt}=8.7181\times10^{-7}$, this is represented in the left panel of Fig. \ref{Fig-scalar-m1}; while in the semiclassical theory the result is an order of magnitude smaller, $\frac{dE}{dt}=7.55497\times 10^{-8}$.
+In the right panel of Fig. \ref{Fig-scalar-m1} we depict the results in the strongly coupled regime.
+We obtain that the quantum-corrected emission is $\frac{dE}{dt}=7.46214\times10^{-7}$, while in the semiclassical theory $\frac{dE}{dt}=1.20048\times 10^{-7}$.

-Deeper in the quantum regime, where $E_i/E_{\rm brk}\le 1$, we find a more pronounced enhancement of the quantum-corrected emission with respect to the semi-classical result.
-Figure \ref{Fig-scalar-m1} displays the emissions and shows that the ratio is about an order of magnitude.
+Deeper in the quantum regime, where $E_i/E_{\rm brk}\le 1$, we find a more pronounced enhancement of the quantum-corrected emission with respect to the semiclassical result.
+The emission rates are shown in Fig. \ref{Fig-scalar-m1}.
+We note that the ratio of quantum-corrected to semiclassical emission rates is about an order of magnitude.